emartech/pgarchive/Manual.md

 2016-04-04 18:01:11.967 CEST,,,25783,,57025edc.64b7,12,,2016-04-04 14:32:28 CEST,,0,LOG,00000,"unexpected pageaddr 0/15000000 in log segment 00000001000000000000001A, offset 0",,,,,,,,,""
 ```

-If you want to have containers to start on server reboots you have to create your own upstart script or systemd service file.
-Make sure pgarchive is executed running as the correct user (most likely postgres), and with PGARCHIVE set to the correct container directory.
+To start containers on server reboots you have to create your own upstart or systemd service depending on local policies.
+Make sure pgarchive is executed running as the correct user (postgres), and with PGARCHIVE set to the correct container directory.
 You may run an arbitrary amount of containers on a single host, resources permitting.

+A container may be retired using `container retire`.
+This breaks the synchronization with the upstream database by removing its replication slot and stopping wal streaming.
+It also completely deletes the standby directory.
+A retired container creates no new snapshots, but it still can be used to restore snapshots to clones.
+Also the expiry cron job may be left in place.
+This functionality is intended to gracefully decomission containers, e.g. after a major version upgrade of the upstream database, or to disable them for longer than you would like to hold the replication slot.

+It is possible to resync a retired container using `container resync`.
+This will re-create the standby using pg_basebackup.
+Resyncing is conceptually not very different from `container init`, but allows to keep existing config and old and new history in one place.
+A resynced container will most likely contain a gap in its wal_archive, and the new standby and snapshot directories will not be de-duplicated with old ones.
+A future version may do this more efficiently using rsync and the low level backup protocol.

 ### The wal_archive Subsystem

-TODO
+This subsystem is a wrapper around pg_receivexlog streaming data from the upstream database to the wal_archive subdiretctory.
+There is also a cron job for data compression using gzip.

+It may be started and stopped individually, but usually there is no need to since it is automatically started and stopped by the `container` commands.
+Status and log file viewers may be useful in case of problems.

 ### The standby Subsystem

-TODO
+This subsystem is wraps a minimal PostgreSQL standby instance, which is fed completed WAL segments from the wal_archive via `restore_command`.

+It may be started and stopped individually, but usually there is no need to since it is automatically started and stopped by the `container` commands.
+Status and log file viewers may be useful in case of problems.

 ### Manage Snapshots